hammerheim-game/hammerheim-rules/3-warbands/lahmia.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 2 2 3 3 1 2 1 5
-Weapons/Armor: Skeletons may be armed with weapons and armor chosen from the Lahmia Equipment list.
+Weapons/Armour: Skeletons may be armed with weapons and armour chosen from the Lahmia Equipment list.
 Special Rules
 Cause Fear: Skeletons are terrifying Undead creatures and therefore cause fear.